 Students who are enrolled at Wharton County Junior College are classified according to the number of hours completed and the number of hours in which they are enrolled.

 Freshman: A student enrolling in college for

-the first time or who at the time of registration has earned fewer than 30 semester hours of credit.
+the first time or who at the time of registration has earned fewer than registration has earned at least 30 semester hours.